A buyer's guide to RIB insurance

 - Payment of insured value for constructive total loss

-- Personal property when on-board or used in connection with the craft
+- The personal property when on board or used in connection with the craft

 - Third-party liability up to £5,000,000

 What are the benefits of RIB insurance?

 RIB insurance will give you peace of mind so that you can enjoy your boating adventures without worry.
-By purchasing insurance with GJW Direct, you’ll benefit from 30 days European (EEA) cover, water skier cover, as well as trailer and transit cover.
+By purchasing insurance with GJW Direct, you’ll benefit from 30 days European (EEA) protection, optional waterskier liability up to a maximum of £3,000,000 and other towed items up to £2,000,000.

 An additional bonus when insuring your Rigid Inflatable Boat with GJW Direct is the free digital boat management system, MyBoat, granting exclusive access to discounts and offers with a whole host of recognised marine brands.
 This includes brands such as Sailing Chandlery and Spinlock.

 Common exclusions include: